LeonardoSchmittK/galleryProject/readme.txt

-A project wherein made by the HTML5, CSS3, Jquery, Javascript;
+A gallery project lodging 43 photos using HTML, JS and CSS.